A1shalia/object-dimension-measurement/README.md

 # object-dimension-measurement

--to estimate the object's dimensions in real -time.
+Estimattion of the object's dimensions in real-time:

 	- Using OpenCV & Numpy (useful for array computing with python)
         - Applying contour method to find biggest contour first